What is life insurance, and how does it work?

 Whole life insurance

-Whole life insurance provides coverage for life, no matter how long you live, as long as you pay your premiums on time.
-It also includes a growing cash value on a tax-deferred basis that can increase your beneficiary’s ultimate payout over time and provide an asset you can borrow against.
+Whole life insurance is a type of permanent insurance, which means that it provides coverage for life, no matter how long you live, as long as you make your life insurance premium payments on time.
+This insurance product also includes a growing cash value on a tax-deferred basis that can increase your beneficiary’s ultimate payout over time and provide a cash value amount you can borrow against.

 Universal life insurance

-Sometimes known as “adjustable life insurance,” you have the choice between a fixed death benefit, like term life, or an increasing one similar to whole life insurance.
-You can also change premium amounts, adjust your coverage amount, or use the cash value to pay premiums.
+Sometimes known as “adjustable life insurance,” you have the choice between a fixed death benefit, like term life, or an increasing one.
+You can also change premium amounts, adjust your coverage amount, or use the cash value to help pay your life insurance premiums.

 Which type of life insurance is right for me?

-For most people, term life insurance is a sound choice enough.
-Term life insurance is low cost and offers you coverage while you need it the most – while your children are young or while you are still paying off your home and saving for retirement.
-You might be surprised to learn, for example, that a healthy, 38-year old woman could get a 20-year, $500,000 term life insurance plan for around $29 a month.
+For people looking to put an adequate amount of coverage in place affordably, term life insurance is often a sound choice.
+Term life insurance offers you options so you can choose a coverage term length (typically 10, 15, 20, 25 or 30 years) for when you may need it the most – like while your children are young or while you are still paying off your home and saving for retirement.

 How much life insurance do I need?

-A common rule-of-thumb is that you should have life insurance coverage equal to 5 to 10 times your annual salary.
+A common rule-of-thumb is that you should have term life insurance coverage equal to 5 to 10 times your annual salary.
 But while that is a good starting point, the exact amount of life insurance coverage you need depends on your personal circumstances.

-However, these answers only tackle the coverage amount.
-The term is another consideration.
-Typically, it is recommended to select a term that covers you until your children are out of the house, the length of large debts, or until you plan to be self-insured through retirement and other savings.
+Typically, a prospective policyholder will select a term for the time period when they think they’ll need coverage the most, such as until your children are out of the house, when large debts will be paid off, or until you plan to be self-insured through retirement and other savings.

 How much does life insurance cost?

 When determining your pricing, one of the most important factors is your current health.
-In addition to your current health, your medical history, family medical history, lifestyle choices, and income are also considered.
+In addition to your current health, your medical history, family medical history, lifestyle choices and income are also considered.
 Smokers, for instance, will pay significantly more for life insurance than non-smokers.
 People with very high-risk hobbies, like BASE jumping, might not be able to get coverage at all.

-Remember: the best life insurance pricing is usually achieved the younger and healthier you are.
+Remember: The best life insurance pricing is usually achieved the younger and healthier you are.
 So, if you know you need coverage, the best time to buy it is now.
 Plus, today’s life insurance is cheaper than ever before.

 How to get life insurance

-You’ll fill out a brief form about you, including your gender, age, weight, whether or not you smoke, and some other medical history.
+You’ll fill out a brief form about you, including your gender, age, weight, whether or not you smoke and some other medical history.
 Then, you’ll receive an instant decision on if you’re eligible.
 In some cases, you will not need to take a medical exam, so you could have your final rate and coverage started immediately.